wds4/pretty-good/README.md

 ### Linux

-Download and install PrettyGood-[version].AppImage, e.g. PrettyGood-0.1.1-alpha.AppImage.
+Download and open PrettyGood-[version].AppImage, e.g. PrettyGood-0.1.1-alpha.AppImage.
+(You will have to make the AppImage executable, as described [here](https://docs.appimage.org/introduction/quickstart.html).)

 ### Windows